CumulusNetworks/docs/content/cumulus-linux-44/Layer-2/IGMP-and-MLD-Snooping.md

 The supported values for `bridge-hashmax` are 512, 1024, 2048, 4096, 8192, 16384, 32768, 65536.

 {{%notice note%}}
-* On Spectrum 1 switches, to accommodate a `bridge-hashmax` value greater than 4096, the {{<link url="Supported-Route-Table-Entries/#forwarding-resource-profiles" text="forwarding resource profile">}} must be changed to `rash-custom-profile1` followed by a switchd restart.
+* On Spectrum 1 switches, you must change the {{<link url="Supported-Route-Table-Entries/#forwarding-resource-profiles" text="forwarding resource profile">}} to `rash-custom-profile1`, then restart `switchd`.
-* Spectrum 1 switches are limited to 16300 multicast groups in the mdb with OMF disabled, and 14800 multicast groups in the mdb when OMF is enabled.
+* Spectrum 1 switches limit multicast groups to 16300 in the MDB with OMF disabled and 14800 multicast groups when OMF is enabled.
 {{%/notice%}}

 ## Related Information